 Simply put, cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”) to offer faster innovation, flexible resources and economies of scale.
 Typically, you only pay for cloud services you use, helping you lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.

 Top benefits of cloud computing

 Cloud computing is a big shift from the traditional way businesses think about IT resources.
-What is it about cloud computing?
-Why is cloud computing so popular?
-Here are 6 common reasons why organisations are turning to cloud computing services:
+Here are seven common reasons why organisations are turning to cloud computing services:

 Cloud computing eliminates the capital expense of buying hardware and software, and setting up and running on-site data centres – the racks of servers, the round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
 It adds up quickly.

 Most cloud computing services are provided as self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.

 The benefits of cloud computing services include the ability to scale elastically.
 In cloud speak, that means delivering the right amount of IT resources – for example, more or less computing power, storage, bandwidth – right when they’re needed, and from the right geographic location.